Is Online Gaming a Gambling Addiction Waiting to Happen?

 Remember the Counter-Strike gambling fiasco a few years back?
-A few YouTubers were pushing a gambling website where you could use real money to win Counter-Strike in-game cosmetics.
+A few YouTubers were pushing an online gambling website where you could use real money to win Counter-Strike in-game cosmetics.
 Because children are unaware of the consequences and addiction linked with gambling, it made quite a commotion in the media.

 What Can Parents Do?